saurabh021184/jmeter_load_test_scripts_alongwith_restclient_on_vscode/README.md

 # jmeter_load_test_scripts_alongwith_restclient_on_vscode
-Project to start with jmeter setup and load test scripts + working with rest client to test APIs on VScode
+Project to start with jmeter setup and load test scripts + working with rest client extension to test APIs on VScode